The 5 Best Premium Credit Cards

 1. The Platinum Card® from American Express

 In my opinion, American Express has made a name for itself by offering premium products in conjunction with unsurpassed customer service.
-While their secretive, top-of-the line Centurion Card is only offered by invitation to select high-net-worth individuals, the rest of us can apply for their Platinum Card, which costs a fraction of the price and may be almost as good.
-Platinum Card holders will enjoy an impressive array of benefits too long to list here, but the highlights are:
+While their secretive, top-of-the line Centurion Card is only offered by invitation to select high-net-worth individuals, the rest of us can apply for their Platinum Card®, which costs a fraction of the price and may be almost as good.
+Platinum Card holders will enjoy an impressive array of benefits, including complimentary acess to over 600 VIP airport lounges worldwide, no foreign transactions fees, Starwood Preferred Guest Gold Status, Platinum Card Concierge, and much more.
+There is a $450 annual fee.

 - Earn 40,000 points after you spend $3,000 on purchases on your new Card in your first 3 months.